shaefelinger/codepedia/src/JS/loops.md

 }
 ```

-Während `for...in` über die Namen der Eigenschaften läuft, geht `for...of` über deren Werte.
+ `for...in`  iterates over the names oft the object,  `for...of`  over the values

+additional benefits: You can stop or break a for...of loop at anytime.

 https://dmitripavlutin.com/javascript-for-of/

-**TIP:** _It’s good practice to use plural names for objects that are collections of values.
+> **TIP:** _It’s good practice to use plural names for objects that are collections of values.
 That way, when you loop over the collection, you can use the singular version of the name when referencing individual values in the collection.
 For example,_ `for (const button of buttons) {...}`_._

-additional benefits: You can stop or break a for...of loop at anytime.

 ```js
 const digits = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];